Eye Care During Menopause: Healthy Habits, Nutrition & Supplements

 Menopause changes your body, and your eyes are no exception.

-A holistic approach—incorporating healthy habits and nutritional supplements like Nutravision—can support your vision throughout life.
+A holistic approach—incorporating healthy habits and nutritional supplements like Nutravision—can provide dry eye comfort and support your vision throughout life.

 I've had significant improvement in my eyes within 2 weeks!
 Janet, Mother of Two